Technivie Side Effects

 Generic Name: ombitasvir / paritaprevir / ritonavir

-Note: This page contains side effects data for the generic drug ombitasvir / paritaprevir / ritonavir.
-It is possible that some of the dosage forms included below may not apply to the brand name Technivie.
+Note: This document contains side effect information about ombitasvir / paritaprevir / ritonavir.
+Some of the dosage forms listed on this page may not apply to the brand name Technivie.

 For the Consumer

-As well as its needed effects, ombitasvir / paritaprevir / ritonavir may cause unwanted side effects that require medical attention.
+Along with its needed effects, ombitasvir / paritaprevir / ritonavir may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking ombitasvir / paritaprevir / ritonavir, check with your doctor immediately:Less common:
+Check with your doctor immediately if any of the following side effects occur while taking ombitasvir / paritaprevir / ritonavir:

 - Abdominal or stomach pain